Help Center

 Yearly

 - blade motors.
-Blades 1,2,3,4 (5500 hrs. operation) Blade 5 (9500 hrs.operation) 1-2 pumps.
-Clean grease gun and fitting before greasing.
+Blades 1,2,3,4 (5500 hrs. operation) Blade 5 (9500 hrs. operation) 1-2 pumps.
+Clean the grease gun and fittings before greasing.
 Use Polyrex EM or compatible grease.
 Do not mix grease types.
-Do not over lubricate.
+Do not over-lubricate.

-- Check tightness of carriage encoder, spur gears and motor torque limiter.
+- Check the tightness of the carriage encoder, spur gears, and motor torque limiter.

-- Check all encoders for damage and connection to there shafts.
+- Check all encoders for damage and connection to their shafts.

 - Check for rust in the angle and centerline movements and clean as needed.